SFML/SFML.Net/code_style.md

 # Code style

-## VS Code references
+Visual Studio and VS Code use the rules defined in [.editorconfig](./.editorconfig) for code style and formatting.

-VS Code uses Omnisharp.json instead `.editorconfig` for setting up formatting style.
-References to setup can be found [here](https://github.com/OmniSharp/omnisharp-roslyn/wiki/Configuration-Options).
+For VS Code, you may need to install [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) and [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) for the configuration to function correctly.